Show All Answers

 Minnesota will not require COVID-19 vaccines.
 The COVID-19 vaccine has been approved for use under an Emergency Use Authorization by the Food and Drug Administration.
 You have the right to refuse or accept the COVID-19 vaccine.
 The Bloomington Public Health Division, which provides public health services to the City of Edina, strongly encourages you to get the COVID-19 vaccine if it is available to you.
 Getting the COVID-19 vaccine will help protect you, your family, co-workers, friends and the larger community.

-The currently authorized vaccines to prevent COVID-19 in the United States require two shots to get the most protection:
+Two of the currently authorized vaccines to prevent COVID-19 (Pfizer and Moderna) require two shots to get the most protection, while the third vaccine (Janssen) requires one.:

-You should get your second shot as close to the recommended 21- or 28-day interval as possible.
+If you are receiving the Pfizer or Moderna vaccine, you should get your second shot as close to the recommended three-week or one-month interval as possible.

 Additional COVID-19 vaccines are in Phase 3 clinical trials.